Effective Date: August 30, 2012; Last Updated May 25, 2023

 When we ask you to provide personal information on the Website, including for the provision of required personal information, we will explain the reasons you are asked to provide that information.
 Generally, and unless otherwise indicated, any required information that you may be asked to provide is needed to provide you with the products and services requested by you on the Website.
 In some instances, if you choose not to provide us with your personal information, you may not be able to use certain features of the Website.

-C. Information That We Collect Automatically
+B. Information That We Collect Automatically

 As described in the How We Collect Automatically Collected Information section below, some of the specific information we may collect automatically when you visit the Website includes usage data, such as the date and time of visit, duration of visit, type of web browser used, operating system/platform used, your IP address or mobile device ID, the websites from which you linked to the Website, and your CPU speed.
 We may also note whether and how you use the Website by recording site traffic patterns and “clickstreams.”

 Some of the usage data is collected by Google Analytics™ and provided to us, as explained in greater detail in the Automatically Collected Information Provided to Us by Google Analytics™ section below.
-Similarly, as described above, when you download and use one of our mobile Apps, Apple® Analytics may automatically collect certain usage and performance data associated with your use of the App.
-Apple® never discloses any personal information collected by Apple® Analytics to us or any other third party.

 In addition to the analytics tools described above, we also use certain advertising technologies on third party websites to measure the effectiveness of our advertising campaigns.
 As described in greater detail in the How We Collect Automatically Collected Information, below, these tools automatically collect and store certain information when you interact with one of our online advertisements.
 As with the analytics tools described above, in some countries, including those in the European Economic Area, some of the information processed by these advertising technologies may be considered personal information under applicable data protection laws.